-In this post I’m going to outline the steps I’ve gone through to take an image from the initial RAW capture to the final image using Lightroom.
+In this post I’m going to outline my typical Lightroom processing steps I go through to take an image from the initial RAW capture to the final image.
 This is as much an aide memoir to my future self as a guide to others, and in no way is this the only sequence that could be used.

 The image above is one that I took with my Ricoh GXR fitted with the S10 lens unit.
 The image is not a particularly good one but it seemed a reasonable choice to describe the steps I normally take.

 First I need to say that this image was recorded in RAW as all my images are.
 The initial image above shows a picture which is over exposed and not level and doesn’t really have any part of the image which draws the eye or provides interest.
 In fact, because the picture is over exposed, the geese on the water beyond the post are almost indistinguishable.